-Sverdlovsk has an award winning airport, bringing business travellers and tourists to the Urals.
+Sverdlovsk has an award winning airport, bringing business travelers and tourists to the Urals.

-Sverdlovsk has a busy railway hub for the Urals, catering for commercial as well as tourist travellers.
+Sverdlovsk also has a busy railway hub for the Urals, catering for commercial as well as tourist travelers.

 The Sverdlovsk railway station handles 1,250 freight trains every day.
-The rail line from Sverdlovsk, running east to west, has a line length of 1,500 kilometres.
+The rail line from Sverdlovsk, running east to west, has a line length of 1,500 kilometers.

 In 2016, construction began for a new road to create a transport corridor for the increasing volume of road transport for goods and services.
 The project is scheduled to be completed in 2030.
 It is called the ’Volga Transit Project’.

-There are 90 kilometres of ski slopes along the Ural mountains.
+There are 90 kilometers of ski slopes along the Ural mountains.

 The best known ski slope is called Magnitogorsk.
-The resort with the longest slopes is called ‘Zavjalika’ with 22 kilometres available to ski down.
+The resort with the longest slopes is called ‘Zavjalika’ with 22 kilometers available to ski down.

-The highest ski slopes in the Urals reach 1,170 metres.
+The highest ski slopes in the Urals reach 1,170 meters.